 You will have 5 or 6 small incisions on your abdomen which will be sutured and covered to heal.
 The incision that typically causes the most pain is the site that the surgeon removed a large portion of your stomach.
-This is typically located in the lower left quadrant of your abdomen.
+The incision is often located in the lower left quadrant of your abdomen.
 It could also be on the right side.
 Look for the largest incision.

-Your throat is going to be sore and swollen from the ET tube (breathing tube during surgery) so its not pleasant to eat or drink at this point anyways.
-You will be exhausted and while you might worry that you’ll be hungry, its likely that you will not be hungry.
-Part of your stomach has been removed and your hunger causing hormone (ghrelin) levels are likely low.
+Your throat is going to be sore and swollen from the ET tube (breathing tube during surgery), so it’s not pleasant to eat or drink at this point anyway.
+You will be exhausted, and while you might worry that you’ll be hungry, it is likely that you will not be hungry.
+Part of your stomach has been removed, and your hunger-causing hormone (ghrelin) levels are likely low.

 Day 1 After Surgery

 You’ve probably had a somewhat restless night that included a lot of channel surfing while dozing in and out of sleep.
-Today, your radiologist will administer a swallow test to make sure there are no major leaks before your surgeon will allow you to drink water!
+Today, your radiologist will administer a swallow test to make sure there are no leaks before your surgeon will allow you to drink water!